vpavlenko/web-2024-template/README.md

 <img width="822" alt="Screenshot 2024-10-02 at 21 08 37" src="https://github.com/user-attachments/assets/facd4e44-17e5-4bb6-a762-310a6e6bd28c">

-If you get errors during deployment, copy all of them from terminal (`Ctrl/Cmd+A` `Ctrl/Cmd+C` `Ctrl/Cmd+V), paste them to Cursor's Composer, ask `fix` (it won't generate for an empty prompt), and it'll try to fix.
+If you get errors during deployment, copy all of them from terminal (`Ctrl/Cmd+A` `Ctrl/Cmd+C` `Ctrl/Cmd+V`), paste them to Cursor's Composer, ask `fix` (it won't generate for an empty prompt), and it'll try to fix.
 Then retry deploying until it succeeds: Run Script `deploy`, check if there are errors, copy.
 It should say `Published` when it succeeds.

+Alternatively, try closing Cursor and opening it again.

 Then **refresh the browser tab with your fork**.
 After the refresh, enable the website link on Github: uncheck and check back the ✅ `Use your GitHub Pages website`: